mw5mercs-modding/yaml-docs/yaml-quirks.md

 * Structure repair cost: -50.0 %

 Quirk name: `UBIQUITOUS`
-<h2 id="UBIQUITOUS-CLAN">Ubiquitous (C)</h2>
-This 'Mech has been in production for centuries or is otherwise so heavily mass-produced that replacement parts are readily available

-* Structure repair cost: -25.0 %

-Quirk name: `UBIQUITOUS-CLAN`
 <h2 id="UM-ASSAULT">UrbanMech Armor</h2>
 Do not underestimate the smallest Assault Mech disguised as a trash can